 BC Hydro's Peace Canyon project includes the W.A.C.
 Bennett Dam and the associated Gordon M. Shrum Generating Station, and the Peace Canyon Dam, 23 kilometres downstream, which reuses water that has already generated electricity.

 The W.A.C.
 Bennett Dam Visitor Centre overlooks Williston Reservoir.

 For details about the area, follow the links below:

 Access and directions

 Need directions?
 View a map of BC Hydro recreation areas and get specific directions to the W.A.C.
-Bennett Dam Visitor Centre, 21 kilometres west of Hudson's Hope, and near Williston Lake and the Peace Canyon Dam Visitor Centre.
+Bennett Dam Visitor Centre, 21 kilometres west of Hudson's Hope, and near Williston Reservoir and the Peace Canyon Dam.